INFORMATION FOR GUESTS COMING TO SWEENEY'S BOTHY

 We ask our guests to separate their bottles, tins and plastic milk cartons, and to compost vegetable waste.

 The bothy is connected to a water supply that comes from a natural spring.
 It is safe to drink.
-An outdoor shower is installed on the decking outside the bothy, with hot water supplied by a back-boiler on the stove and a solar hot water panel.
+An outdoor shower is installed on the decking outside the bothy, with hot water supplied by the stove and a solar hot water panel.
 There is no washing machine.

 There is a separate composting toilet 15 metres from the bothy.
 Toilet roll is provided.

-There is no internet or 3G access at the bothy, but there is an internet cafe at the Pier, and wifi at the learning centre in the Primary School.
+There is no internet or 3G access at the bothy, but there is an internet cafe at the Pier, and wifi at the learning centre in the Primary School – the wifi password is in the info folder in the bothy.
 There is no mobile phone reception.
 The nearest point for mobile signal (depending on your network) is in the middle of the island, two miles away.
 Emergency calls can be made to and from our house.

 WHAT TO BRING